Frederic Kibassa Maliba Stadium

-Stade omnisport Kibassa-Maliba, also known as Stade de la Kenya, is a multi-use stadium located in the Kenya suburb of Lubumbashi, Democratic Republic of the Congo.
+Frederic Kibassa Maliba Stadium, also known as Kenya Stadium, is a multi-use stadium located in the Kenya suburb of Lubumbashi, Democratic Republic of the Congo.
 It is currently used mostly for football matches.
 It is the current home of FC Saint Eloi Lupopo and the former home venue of TP Mazembe.
 The stadium has a capacity of 20,000 people and is named after Frederic Kibassa Maliba, a former Minister of Youth and Sports.